-Community members gave many hours to participate in the Community Character & Vitality Workshops, Open Houses, and other public activities.
-The input and feedback provided by participants through these forums was instrumental in shaping the vision for the Grant Road Corridor. and share their input and feedback.
+Community members gave many hours to participating in the Community Character & Vitality Workshops, Open Houses, and other public activities.
+The input and feedback provided by participants through these forums were instrumental in shaping the vision for the Grant Road Corridor.